MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/meeting-exclusion-concept.md

 A1.
 Exclusion rules apply in two areas where analysts work:

  * **Explore page dashboards.** Exclusion rules work for analysts as they inspect data on the dashboards of the Workplace Analytics Explore page.
-For information about selecting the rule that you want to take effect, see [Explore page](#explore-page).
+For information about selecting the rule that you want to take effect, see [Use rules in the Explore dashboards](meeting-exclusion-rules.md#use-rules-in-the-explore-dashboards).
  * **Queries.** Creating, refining, and running queries on the query-creation pages that are reached through the Workplace Analytics Queries page.
-For information about selecting the rule that you want to take effect, see [Queries page](#queries-page).
+For information about selecting the rule that you want to take effect, see [Use rules with queries](meeting-exclusion-rules.md#use-rules-with-queries).

 Q1. **Editing existing rules.** Can you change/edit the default meeting-exclusion rule, or rules that other analysts have created, or rules that you created previously?